Quorn: Mycoprotein patent expiration

 the mycoprotein patents had already expired in 2010 in all European Union countries.
-Now anyone can legally produce mycoprotein products using the previously patented processes, but using other brand names, because Marlow Foods maintains ownership of the Quorn brand name.
+Now anyone can legally produce mycoprotein products using the previously patented processes.
+However, they would have to use other brand names as Marlow Foods maintains ownership of the Quorn brand name.
 On 14 March 2011, CEO Kevin Brennan said in an interview: "Some patents surrounding the core technology have expired, but the product uses a peculiar fermentation method, and we have 30-plus years' experience in perfecting this on site to produce the product better and at a lower cost.
 Huge related costs include £30m cost for a fermentation tower and related equipment, so you can't simply look at a patent and say 'there you go'."